All Episodes

 The FBI continues.

-All of the important aspects involving the government continue, and those people that are furloughed usually get their money back because Congress will give them back pay in a free vacation.
+And those people that are furloughed usually get their money back because Congress will give them back pay and a free vacation.

 In fact, I found out for the first time last night that the person who technically shuts the government down is me, which is kind of cool.

-Um but here's the list that I went over this morning with our own internal staff.
+But here's the list that I went over this morning with our own internal staff.

 Military will remain on the job.

-There'll be some contractors in some some local bases that won't uh won't go to work, but most of the military state work, and certainly if they're overseas.
+There'll be some contractors in some local bases that won't go to work, but most of the military stay at work.

 ICE agents mostly stay on the job.

-The border continues to be patrolled, the wall repairs even continue on.
+The wall repairs even continue on.

 The parks will stay open.

-But the parks for the most part will be open.
+But the parks, for the most part, will be open.

 All of our work on cybersecurity continues.

-Fanny and Freddie stay open, the post office stays open.
+Fanny and Freddie stay open.

 TSA will go to work after a shutdown, so commercial flights won't be impacted.

-Um FEMA will be able to continue uh most of its almost all of its uh disaster relief, firefighters will be able to stay at work.
+FEMA will be able to continue most of its, almost all of its disaster relief.

 They will get paid at some point in the future, but they have to work without a paycheck.